jquintanilla4/watermarker/README.md

 ```

 Follow the prompts:
-- Choose what to watermark: single file or all videos in a directory
+- Choose what to watermark (use the arrow keys to pick single video or directory)
 - Provide the file or directory path
 - Enter watermark text (two lines; at least one line required)
+- Select watermark coverage (percentage of frame width the widest text line should span; default 50%)
+- Select watermark opacity (transparency of the text; default 15%)

-The script prints video info and progress as it processes frames, then writes the output to the `output_videos/` folder.
+The script prints video info and progress as it processes frames, then writes the output alongside each source video.
 If a file with the intended name already exists, a copy suffix is added to keep existing files intact.

 ## Example